tc39/notes/es8/2018-01/jan-23.md

 YK: the save/resume use case is important for the testing use case, you should be able to pick up after a failure without needing to repeat what you already did

-KGS: the API should accept an options bag, not just a single number as seed, maybe a simple case that just takes a number, but with complex state we want an options bag
+KG: the API should accept an options bag, not just a single number as seed, maybe a simple case that just takes a number, but with complex state we want an options bag

 ```js
 Math.seededRandoms({ ... })